mezo-org/musd/docs/README.md

 - Debt increases must be in combination with collateral increases such that the trove's collateral ratio improves _and_ is above 150%.
 - Troves can be liquidated if their collateral ratio is below the TCR (instead of the normal 110%).

-Each of these changes (epecially the stricter liquidation threshold) ensures the system returns back to above 150% TCR quickly.
+Each of these changes (especially the stricter liquidation threshold) ensures the system returns back to above 150% TCR quickly.

 ### Pending Funds